HaydnRogan/Fix-Rigid-Abrade/README.md

 To run the input script:

 - Open the relevant ./Example_Scripts/ directory in terminal
-- "mpirun --oversubscribe -np N lmp_mpi -in in.<example_script>" where N is the number of processors your wish to run
+- "mpirun --oversubscribe -np N lmp_mpi -in in.<example_script>" where N is the number of processors you wish to run
 - Visualise dump.pos in Ovito or other visualiser of your choice